Safest Neighborhoods to Live in New York City in 2025

 Total crime: 1,952 per 100,000 people.

-Battery Park City was once a sleepy neighborhood that is now thriving with restaurants, tourist attractions, coffee shops, green space, and Hudson River views.
-Its proximity to Wall Street is the reason financial professionals settle here with their families, making it an ideal spot for those working in the financial sector.
+Battery Park City, a Manhattan neighborhood, has transformed from a quiet area into a vibrant neighborhood filled with restaurants, popular tourist attractions, cozy coffee shops, ample green spaces, and scenic Hudson River views.
+Close to Wall Street, it’s a top choice for financial professionals and their families, making it an ideal location for those in the financial industry.

 It’s also among the safest neighborhoods you’ll find in Manhattan.
 That’s why its residents have a lower chance of being involved in violent crimes than residents of other areas of the city.